 The Company has properties in over 60 countries throughout the world, with its world headquarters located in Cork, Ireland and its North American operational headquarters located in Milwaukee, Wisconsin USA.
 The Company's wholly- and majority-owned facilities primarily consist of manufacturing, sales and service offices, research and development facilities, monitoring centers, and assembly and/or warehouse centers.
-At September 30, 2023, these properties totaled approximately 40 million square feet of floor space of which 12 million square feet are owned and 28 million square feet are leased.
+At September 30, 2024, properties related to continuing operations totaled approximately 24 million square feet of floor space of which 6 million square feet are owned and 18 million square feet are leased.
 The Company considers its facilities to be suitable for their current uses and adequate for current needs.
 The majority of the facilities are operating at normal levels based on capacity.
 The Company does not anticipate difficulty in renewing existing leases as they expire or in finding alternative facilities.